PortfolioKit/cv/README.md

 # CV
-## This is website is about CV and it is based on HTML and CSS.
+## This website is about CV and it is based on HTML and CSS.

 ### Screenshots: